MPLLang/mpl-tutorial/04-trees/README.md

 The following datatype defines a binary tree type.
 The integer at internal nodes will be used to store the sizes of subtrees, which is important both for granularity control as well as various algorithms.
-We'll consider the "size" of a tree to be the number of leaves it has.
+We'll consider the "size" of a tree to be the number of leaves it has; the implementation of the `size` function is shown below.

 ```sml
 datatype 'a tree =